naisila/rushHourByChainCoders/meetinglog.md

 they would be awarded 3 stars, those who failed one of those conditions would get 2 stars and those who failed both would get 1 star.

 Kunduz- Suggested to add a new button to Main Menu named My Garage where the user would use the starts that they won into prizes like new cars or avatars.

+## 4th Meeting (16 october 2018)

+### Agenda

+-  Discuss details of the Class diagram
+-  Finalize details of functional and non-functional requirements and diagrams

+### Activities and Contributions

+Talha- Demonstrated first draft of Use case diagram and suggested to use array of cars and use blocks for constructing cars.

+Naisila- Demonstrated mock ups for all possible screens of the game and suggested to add two restart methods to classs diagram (one for restarting level, other for restarting the game).

+Fatbardh- Demonstrated first draft of class diagram and suggested to use text file for Settings of the game.

+Masna- Demonstrated first draft of sequence diagram and suggested to add "change name" and "change avatar" to the class diagram.
+Kunduz- Demonstrated first draft of Activity diagram and suggested possible version of state diagran.